 - and/or have morphological variants (FAI, Acetabular Dysplasia, Capsular laxity),

-You may need to provide more specific exercise therapy to optimise joint support in positions that challenge the LT.
+You may need to provide more specific exercise therapy to optimise joint support in positions that challenge the ligamentum teres.

-With regard to the potential impact of LT pathology on joint health – from a joint stability standpoint, loss of integrity of the LT will reduce joint stability particularly in deep flexion/external rotation, end range rotation and distraction.
-LT pathology may be associated with microinstability, particularly in those with other morphological risk factors, with potential predisposition to early joint deterioration.
-LT pathology is also frequently associated with signs of inflammation of the synovium that surrounds the ligament, clearly visualised at the time of arthroscopy (Figure) and there is often accompanying inflammatory change in the adjacent pulvinar fat pad.
+With regard to the potential impact of ligamentum teres pathology on joint health – from a joint stability standpoint, loss of integrity of the LT will reduce joint stability particularly in deep flexion/external rotation, end range rotation and distraction.
+Ligamentum teres pathology may be associated with microinstability, particularly in those with other morphological risk factors, with potential predisposition to early joint deterioration.
+Ligamentum teres pathology is also frequently associated with signs of inflammation of the synovium that surrounds the ligament, clearly visualised at the time of arthroscopy (Figure) and there is often accompanying inflammatory change in the adjacent pulvinar fat pad.
 We’ll discuss the role of inflammation in degenerative joint disease in the following section.

 Learn more about the ligamentum teres, pathology and implications for management in my online learning course: Anterior Hip & Groin Pain.
 Specific load management and therapeutic exercise strategies are covered in the practical workshop of the same name.